NeKoRoSYS/NeKoRoSHELL/README.md

 | Qt and Kvantum integration | 🤔 |
 | Quickshell integration | 🤔 |

 NOTE: It is **unclear** what I'll have to do to properly execute a Quickshell integration for this repo.
-Maybe I'll only add widgets; or maybay I'll make an entirely new desktop environment on top of Hyprland, replacing waybar and swaync.
+Maybe I'll only add widgets; or maybe I'll make an entirely new desktop environment on top of Hyprland, replacing waybar and swaync.
 Who knows?
 It doesn't matter for now so please take it with a grain of salt.

 <br>